mariaxarisi/Bitonic-Sort/README.md

 ## Project Description

-This project implements a distributed sorting program using **MPI**, based on the Bitonic Sort algorithm.The program sorts \( N = 2^{(q + p)} \) integers in ascending order across \( 2^p \) processes, each starting with \( 2^q \) random integers.
+This project implements a distributed sorting program using **MPI**, based on the Bitonic Sort algorithm.
+The program sorts \( N = 2^{(q + p)} \) integers in ascending order across \( 2^p \) processes, each starting with \( 2^q \) random integers.
 It follows the Bitonic Sort method, combining local sorting and data exchange between processes to achieve the final result.
-The program validates the sorting and compares the performance of the parallel implementation to a serial sort for different values of \( q \) and \( p \), using the Aristotelis system for testing.
+The program validates the sorting and compares the performance of the parallel implementation for different values of \( q \) and \( p \).

+To evaluate the efficiency of the parallel approach, the program was tested on the **Aristotelis cluster** for high-scale performance.
+It was also tested against qSort and serial BitonicSort to verify speedup achievement.

 For a detailed description of the algorithm and implementation, please refer to the project [report](docs/report.pdf)